RedBalloonShenanigans/antenny/README.md

 ## Gotchas

-As with any project, you may come across a few snags in the road—we certainly did!
+As with any project, you may come across a few snags in the road— we certainly did!
 Here’s a few that we encountered and how we solved them.
 As a general rule, when you try to debug:
 Use the command `python3 -m nyansat.host.shell` to interact with your device; this exposes *only* the shell to you Reset the device by pressing the `BOOT`/`ENABLE` button on your ESP32, or pressing `Control + D` when using the `repl` interface